Sayonnn/tmp-mern-ts/README.md

 ---

-# Sayon PH 🇵🇭 | Professional web portfolio
+# Sayon PH 🇵🇭 | MERN TS DOCKER TEMPLATE

 MERN template ( with auth ) + TS + Docker | use if you want built in auth with mongodb